lukeozga/personal-blog/README.md

 * Navigate to `docker` directory
 * Run docker-compose command to bring the service up

-To bring service down run:
+To stop the serice run:

 ```
 docker-compose down